 There were many times during my breakups that I asked for an ex to be granted some dignity that I couldn’t give, while bargaining for a little help myself!

-We pretend we can handle being alone with our cats and our dogs.
+People pretend they can handle being alone with their cats and our dogs.
 We worry about caring for our children and not letting them get abandoned.
-We imagine that we’re better off alone than with someone who could potentially hurt us.
+Too often, we imagine that we’re better off alone than with someone who could potentially hurt us.
 Only you get to make that decision for your life.
-But you are human and as humans, we do best in relationship.
+But you are human and as humans, we do best in a relationship.